marsbard/puppet-alfresco/README.md

 		domain_name => 'marsbard.com',
 	}

+The domain_name value should be resolvable to the machine we're working on.

-And here's a complete example, showing the default values:
+Here's a complete example, showing the default values (domain_name has no default):

 	class { 'alfresco':
 		domain_name => 'marsbard.com',